R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/troubleshoot.md

 #### Mastserver is down

-Check Northstar's Discord for annoucements. if https://northstar.tf gives you a HTTP 523 error, that means that the masterserver is offline.
+Check Northstar's Discord for annoucements.

+https://northstar.tf giving you a HTTP 523 error means that the masterserver is offline.

 #### Ports are not the same